 While Bruges is one of the major cities in Belgium, its historic core—where most tourists spend their time—is quite small.
 As a result, the Christmas market in Bruges is on the small end among the Christmas markets we’ve visited in Belgium.

 Bruges also takes a slightly different approach to its market.
-The city has adopted the name “Winter Glow” for its celebrations, aiming to include people of different religions and to expand the focus from the market alone to all the things to do in Bruges in winter.
+Its celebrations are known as “Winter Glow,” aiming to include people of different religions and to expand the focus from the market alone to all the things to do in Bruges in winter.
 That said, the traditional Christmas market is still the main draw.

 The heart of the action is in Market Square (Grote Markt), the city’s main square.
 Just three minutes away in Simon Stevinplein, the fun continues with more vendors and lots of games.
-If ice skating is high on your agenda, head to Minnewater for the floating ice-skating rink and winter bar.
+If ice skating is high on your agenda, head to Minnewater for the floating ice-skating rink and winter bar, or follow the light experience trail through the city.

 Most visitors spend most of their time at the Bruges Christmas market in Market Square.
 It’s my favorite place in the city because of the 15th-century Belfry that towers nearly 300 feet overhead and the step-gabled roofs of the old merchant houses that ring the square.
 It’s one of the most beautiful city squares in Europe.

 We walked through the aisles of wooden chalets browsing the gifts and crafts.
 There were lots of knitted items appropriate for the cold weather and plenty of local food specialties like cheeses, charcuterie, and pates for people to add to their Christmas feasts.

 There were numerous holiday decorations, too.
 If you’re in the market for nutcrackers, candles, or manger scenes, the Market Square is the place to come.
 You’ll also find lots of toys and ornaments from hand-blown glass to mass produced souvenir items.